-This morning I got a brief mail from my aunt (also my godmother) telling me how much she and my uncle like my blog.
+Some time ago, I got a brief mail from my aunt (also my godmother) telling me how much she and my uncle like my blog.
 Since my uncle refuses to use the computer, she prints the posts for him.
-That they take the trouble to read and that she took the time to let me know touched me deeply.
+That they take the trouble to read and she took the time to let me know, touched me deeply.

 There once was a wise sage who wandered the countryside.
 One day, as he passed near a village, he was approached by a woman who told him of a sick child nearby.
 She beseeched him to help this child.